kataras/build-a-better-web-together/plugin-typescript.md

  - **Bin**: string, the typescript installation path/bin/tsc or tsc.cmd, if empty then it will search to the global npm modules
  - **Dir**: string, Dir set the root, where to search for typescript files/project.
 Default "./"
  - **Ignore**: string, comma separated ignore typescript files/project from these directories.
 Default "" (node_modules are always ignored)
- - **Tsconfig**: &typescript.Tsconfig{}, here you can set all compilerOptions if no tsconfig.json exists inside the 'Dir'
+ - **Tsconfig**: config.Tsconfig{}, here you can set all compilerOptions if no tsconfig.json exists inside the 'Dir'
- - **Editor**: typescript.Editor(), if setted then alm-tools browser-based typescript IDE will be available.
+ - **Editor**: config.Typescript { Editor: config.Editor{}, if setted then alm-tools browser-based typescript IDE will be available.
 Defailt is nil

  >All these are optional